Michigan State vs. Pittsburgh Peach Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 - The combined points per game average of the two teams, 74.9, is 18.9 points more than Thursday's over/under.

-- These two squads combine to allow 48.8 points per game, 7.2 fewer than this contest's over/under.
+- The 48.8 combined points per game that these two squads have allowed this season are 7.2 fewer than the 56 over/under in this contest.

-- The average total in Spartans games this season is 55, one point fewer than Thursday's over/under of 56 .
+- Spartans games have an average total of 55.0 points this season, 1.0 fewer than Thursday's over/under.

-- The 56-point total for this game is four points below the 60 points per game average total in Panthers games this season.
+- The 56-point over/under for this game is 4.0 points below the 60.0 points per game average total in Panthers games this season.

 Michigan State Stats and Trends

-- The Spartans have been favored by 2.5 points or more seven times this season and are 4-2-1 ATS in those games.
+- So far this season, the Spartans have been installed as favorites by a 2.5-point margin or more seven times and are 4-2-1 ATS in those matchups.

-- Michigan State's games this year have gone over the point total in 58.3% of its opportunities (seven times in 12 games with a set point total).
+- Michigan State's games this year have gone over the point total seven times in 12 opportunities (58.3%).

 - Find the latest spread and moneyline odds for Michigan State at SISportsbook.